joelhi/imlet-rs/README.md

 ## Overview

 **Imlet** is a Rust library for implicit geometry generation using the marching cubes algorithm.
 It provides a flexible and efficient toolkit for creating complex 3D models defined by mathematical functions.
+Models are defined as computations graphs which allow for combining various distance fields and custom operations to enable the generation of complex functions and shapes.

-The library is based on the logic by [Paul Bourke](https://paulbourke.net/geometry/polygonise/), making it a powerful choice for procedural modeling, CAD, and computational design.
+The library is using the marching cubes algorithm based on the logic by [Paul Bourke](https://paulbourke.net/geometry/polygonise/).

 ## Features